The format is:

 The conditional expression is evaluated every loop.
 Therefore, the loop resumes from the evaluation of the conditional expression.

 The target is evaluated only once at the beginning.
 Therefore, the loop resumes from the next statement of the collection expression.

 The start and end indexes determine the start and end values of the loop index.

 The start and end indexes are evaluated only once at the beginning, but the current loop index is evaluated every loop.
 Therefore, the loop resumes from the evaluation of the current loop index.

 The number expression determines the total number of loop.

-The total number is evaluated only once at the beginning, but the cumulative number of loop is evaluated every loop.
-Therefore, the loop resumes from the evaluation of the cumulative number.
+The total number is evaluated only once at the beginning, but the number of loops is evaluated per loop.
+Therefore, the loop is restarted from the number of times evaluation.

 open method void someMethod()